alliage-framework/core/packages/builder/README.md

 # Alliage Builder

-Provides a build pipeline system for an Alliage application
+A powerful build pipeline system for Alliage applications that streamlines your development workflow.

 ## Dependencies